Fania/franz-marc/README.md

 ## Todos

+- [ ] store menu separately in localStorage not in fawn/mandrill
 - [ ] keyboard shortcuts
 - [ ] finetune motionTracking again as slightly off from finger
 - [ ] is writing to localSTorage working properly?